Sarah8Feldman/FlightGear/README.md

 ## Set FlightGear Simulator

-1. Open FlightGear Simulator.
+1. Open The FlightGear Simulator.
-2. Click Settings
+2. Click On Settings.
-3. Scroll down to Additional Settings
+3. Go To Additional Settings.
 4. type the following commands:

     --telnet=socket,in,10,127.0.0.1,5402,tcp=8080